 Description of the Environment.
-Lalmohan Pourashava is the study area for this IEE.
-Available baseline data from various secondary and primary sources were used in the assessment.
+Janjira Pourashava is the study area for this IEE.
+Available baseline data from various secondary and primary sources were used in the assessment, while other data were collected during the detailed design phase.
 A summary of baseline conditions is in the following table.